 Try to treat it like a web series, numbering and titling each episode and even referring to the channel series by name (i.e. what you would name your “show”).

 Post regularly.
 YouTube wants to see that you can keep up with yourself and regularly provide quality videos people will enjoy.

 You know what’s next… Promote your show on social media!
 Seriously!
 With online, social media, and digital marketing you must promote yourself across all channels.

-Take a page out of Las Vegas’s top social media marketing expert (you can literally do that with my E-books, too!) – utilize every outlet you have to improve engagement and get people excited to watch you do your thing!
+Take a page out of Las Vegas’s top social media marketing expert (you can do that with my E-books, too!) – utilize every outlet you have to improve engagement and get people excited to watch you do your thing!
 What are you waiting for?

-In fact, see our post on the social media outlets you might be missing out on and make sure you’re covering every base to build that viewership.
+See our post on the social media outlets you might be missing out on and make sure you’re covering every base to build that viewership.

-Be sure to subscribe to our blog to see who I really hope creates their own YouTube shows.
+Be sure to subscribe to our blog to see who I hope creates their own YouTube shows.